sigilante/nockup/README.md

 * `/lagoon/desk/lib/lagoon.hoon` at `/hoon/lib/lagoon.hoon`.
 * `/lagoon/desk/sur/lagoon.hoon` at `/hoon/sur/lagoon.hoon`.

-and other files along the same pattern.  (`/sur` files are also included.)
+and other files along the same pattern.
+These are simply copied over from the source directory in the repository, so care should be taken to ensure that files with the same name do not conflict.

 #### Multiple Targets